 Minimum of two credit scores are required for each member.
+Non-traditional credit is not permitted.

 The credit report must be no more than 120 days old on the date the mortgage note is signed.
 A Residential Mortgage Credit Report (RMCR), tri-merge, or a two repository, in-file credit report from an independent credit reporting agency is required.